andreatagarelli/ML_GNN/README.md

    Please note that **node identifiers** must be numeric, progressive and starting from 0.
 The **layers identifiers** must start with 1 and be progressive.

-4. The features matrix for the entities, which must be in csv format and with comma-separated values, if present.
+4. The features matrix for the entities, which must be in CSV format with comma as separator, if present.

-Note that the files described in point 1,2 and 3 are mandatory.
+Note that the files described in points 1, 2 and 3 are mandatory.

 ## Models execution
 To train the models, run the *train.py* script as follows: